michaleb/CarND-Kidnapped-Vehicle-Project/README.md

 ```

-Once the closest landmark was determined for each particle its weight was updated using the multi-variate Gaussian distribution.
-The weights assigned to the particle are inversely proportional to the distance between the observed and closest predicted landmark.
+Once the closest landmark to each particle is determined the particle's weight was updated using the multi-variate Gaussian distribution.
+The weights assigned to the particle are inversely proportional to the distance between the observed and closest predicted (in-range) landmark.

 ```cpp